What is IRS.gov?

 4. Check the status of an amended return

 This service on the site is useful for checking the status of Form 1040X, an Amended U.S. Individual Income Tax Return.
-Remember, it can take up to three weeks for it to show up in the online system.
-In order to access this information, you will need a social security number, your zip code, and your date of birth.
+Remember, it can take up to three weeks for an amended return to show up in the online system.
+In order to access this information, you will need your social security number, zip code, and date of birth.

 5. Get your tax record/transcript